leah7-7/Gamma-Manager/README.md

 # Gamma Manager

+fork with one annoying line of code removed, displays.Reverse(); in Window.cs line 167, resulting in "reversed" order of displays.

 Doesn't need setup, works from .exe file.
 The only additional .ini file is created in the same folder as .exe file (to save settings presets).

 Overrides all current gamma settings.